joey1089/GreenTeam_SQS_SNS_Boto3/README.md

 # GreenTeam_SQS_SNS_Boto3
-Use SQS or SNS with Python Boto3 to send messages.
+using Python Boto3 to send messages to SQS.